We Love —

 - Breakfast at your hotel.
 Between 7.30 and 7.45 am, your driver will pick you up in the lobby of your hotel.

-- You'll travel in a comfortable limousine shuttle (without guide) to Ha Long Bay, a World Heritage Site of outstanding natural beauty with 3,000 islands emerging from the clear emerald waters of the Gulf of Tonkin.
+- You'll travel in a comfortable limousine shuttle (without a guide) to Ha Long Bay, a World Heritage Site of outstanding natural beauty with 3,000 islands emerging from the clear emerald waters of the Gulf of Tonkin.

 - Arrival in Ha Long and boarding, accompanied by lunch on board.